Escoba Rules

 At the end of each round, players count their points based on the cards they captured:

-Capturing all four sevens: 3 points (includes the point for the seven of coins)
+- Capturing all four sevens: Capturing all four sevens: 3 points (including the point for the seven of coins)

 Strategy Tips